elixir-lsp/elixir-ls/guides/initialization.md

 - map of requests to match with responses;
 - current open files in the client;

-Upon start the server initializes its state with defaults (mostly empty values) and then waits for messages.
+Upon start, the server initializes its state with defaults (mostly empty values) and then waits for messages.
 It is important to know that up to now the server does not have a project directory set (nor its root uri).

 After this `GenServer` is started, the next in line is the `ElixirLS.LanguageServer.JsonRpc` server.
-This is the one responsible for handling JSON RPC requests and responses.
+This is the one responsible for handling JSON-RPC requests and responses.
 It is another `GenServer` that receives and sends packets through standard IO and standard error set on the first step of initialization.

 ## Overrides default Mix.Shell